Ephedra

 Another Marfa, TX ephedra thriving unprotected in full sun.

-Closeup of ephedra flowers.
+Closeup of ephedra flower cones.

 Texas distribution, attributed to U. S. Department of Agriculture.
 The marked counties are guidelines only.
 Plants may appear in other counties, especially if used in landscaping.